Aizhee/CleanVerb/README.md

 - Minimal CPU usage with optimized algorithms for real-time performance.

 ## Installation
-1. Download the plugin installer from the official website.
+1. Download the plugin installer from the [store page](https://ko-fi.com/s/2fc73dd2f4).
 2. Run the installer and follow the instructions.
 3. Open your DAW and scan for new plugins.

+or

+Compile from the Source code by Downloading [HISE](https://hise.dev) and adding it to the HISE Project Directory